hexbatch/apple-core/core-docs/step-3-remotes/remote-api.md

         name : unique in remotes
         is_retired: default false // if true then cannot be added to element types is_on : if off then all read and writes will fail and the remote not called
-        timeout_seconds: if an attempt is made to sent to the remote, this is how many seconds until the read or write of the attribute ends in failure
         uri:
             uri_type: (none,url,socket,console,manual)
             uri_method (post, get, patch, put, delete)